ChristianMurphy/apereo.foundation/governance/board/minutes/README.md

   David, and Ian serving on `dutyofficer@apereo.org`.
 + improved cash balance following chasing down unpaid memberships
 + Budget not available due to changes in process; positive outlook
+  + Budget change: reduce Executive Director compensation 20% in keeping with 20% hours reduction.
+From May 1st onward, effected by Executive Director not working Fridays.
+  + Budget change: Remove the accrued Executive Director retention bonus from last year's out-turn and this year's budget
 + Approved March 2018 minutes

 #### March ([2018-03-20](./2018-03-20-Apereo-Board-Minutes-001.pdf))